The Kaplan Group logo

 Visit The Kaplan Group

 The Kaplan Group is a commercial debt collection agency best suited for mid-sized to large businesses with substantial outstanding invoices from business customers, not a consumer debt relief service.
-The primary caveat is that the 10-25% contingency fee structure means successful recovery results in significant cost to the client, and the company's self-reported success metrics lack independent verification.
+The primary caveat is that the 10-25% contingency fee structure means successful recovery results in significant cost to the client, and the company's self-reported success metrics lack comparable public verification context.

 • Mid-sized to large businesses with outstanding commercial invoices from customers in the technology, media, or manufacturing sectors